ADR029: Standardize database connections

 In addition, a second generic DB type (`genericConnectionString`) is introduced.
 This specification allows templating connection URLs with variables defined in secrets and it's not restricted only to user credentials.

 This proposal was rejected because for the same reason as the first proposal.
-In addition, it fails to make possible DB configurations product specific. |
+In addition, it fails to make possible DB configurations product specific.

 (accepted) Product supported and a generic DB specifications.

-It seems that an unique, platform wide mechanism to describe database connections that also fulfills all acceptance criteria is not feasable.
+It seems that an unique, platform wide mechanism to describe database connections that also fulfills all acceptance criteria is not feasible.
 Database drivers and product configurations are too diverse and cannot be forced into a type safe specification.

 Thus the single, global connection manifest needs to split into two different categories, each covering a subset of the acceptance criteria:

-A database specific mechanism.
+1. A database specific mechanism.
 This allows to catch misconfigurations early, it promotes good documentation and uniformity inside the platform.

-An operator specific mechanism.
+2. An operator specific mechanism.
 This is a wildcard that can be used to configure database connections that are not officially supported by the products but that can still be partially validated early.

 Database specific manifests